CJ-McG/cj-mcg.github.io/README.md

-# Hi there, I'm CJ McGlynn 👋
+# Hi there, I'm CJ-McG 👋

 Entrepreneur and Developer focused on building scalable digital solutions, SEO-driven platforms, and Web3 ecosystems.